iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 Several larval behavioural traits can be incorporated in the model including orientated horizontal swimming, vertical migration, and the ability to sense suitable settlement sites (@tbl:bio-params).
 Vertical migration can be implemented as either diel or ontogenetic vertical migration.
 Both are based on the probability of being in a specific depth range based on either the time of day (i.e. night or day), or their ontogenetic stage (@fig:ovm-example).
 The vertical position of a larvae was changed by applying a probability distribution function to determine to which depth the larvae moved.
 For diel vertical migration this probability distribution function was applied one hour before sunset or sunrise using an approximation calculated using the current latitude / longitude of the larvae.

 For ontogenetic vertical migration, there are three choices for the timing of migration; vertically migrating when the next developmental stage is reached [@garcia-garcia2016], daily migration [@puckett2014], or at each time step [within chosen constraints of movement; @paris2007a].
 Moving larvae vertically with the onset of ontogenetic stage is the simplest, but creates a stratified larval distribution, assuming a gradual migration strategy with ontogeny.
-Vertically migrating larvae every day or time-step creates more random process with a centre of mass at specific depths, and the migration is restricted to distributions based on their ontogeny.
+Vertically migrating larvae every day or time step creates more random process with a centre of mass at specific depths, and the migration is restricted to distributions based on their ontogeny.
 These strategies allow for modelling vertical behaviour whereby different species of ichthyoplankton change vertical position restricted or unrestricted by depth.

 ![Example of ontogenetic vertical migration input for a fish than migrates downwards with ontogeny, where the proportions of larval occurrence at different depths are specified for each stage (preflexion, flexion, and postflexion), and must add up to one for each developmental stage](chapters/theoretical/figs/ovm-example.png){#fig:ovm-example}

-The fish larvae can be given a settlement buffer that allows them to discover a settlement habitat if they pass within the buffered distance, .
-The nearest point on the reef polygon is identified and then the distance is compared to the larva's current position.
-If there is no settlement site within the distance, then the larvae keeps moving.
+A settlement buffer can be specified that enables the larvae to discover settlement habitat if they pass within the prescribed distance.
+The distance is measured as the nearest point on the habitat polygon.
+If multiple polygons are detected within the distance, the closest habitat polygon to the larvae is settled.
+The settlement buffer implements the idea of "stick waters" close to reefs [@andutta2012], where the ref matrix, tides, and behaviours not captured in the model help propel larvae towards settlement habitat.
+Its a common approached used to assist settlement in BDM development (refer to Chapter 2), and also aid in overcoming settlement habitat not covered by hydrodynamic grid structures.

 The sensory distance allows larvae to "sense" settlement habitat if they pass within a specified distance, acting as pseudo-behaviour for cues such as vision, hearing or olfaction [@leis2006; @kingsford2002].
 The distance is specified in kilometres (km), as reef fish larvae have been shown to smell reefs from distances of several kilometres [@paris2013b].
-Larvae can be given a horizontal swimming speed, whereby when settlement habitat is "sensed", the larvae can orientate in the direction of the habitat and the horizontal swimming speed is added to the *u* and *v* components of the velocity in the direction of orientation (@eq:u; @eq:v).
-The horizontal swimming speed is calculated using the known critical swimming speeds, the *in situ* swimming potential and the swimming endurance of the larvae at postflexion (@eq:swim).
-Critical swimming speed, *U~crit~*, a measure of the swimming capacity of the larvae and useful as is not difficult to obtain [@hogan2007], the *in situ* swimming speed which is a measure of larval fish swimming in the ocean by divers and correlated with *U~crit~* [@leis2006a], and endurance is a measure of how long they can keep swimming before tiring.
-ZISSOU constrains the *U~crit~* speed by known *in situ* speeds for the species, generating a swimming speed between the *U~crit~* as the maximum speed and *in situ* as the minimum speed.
-Endurance is applied as the proportion of time the larvae can continue swimming per time step.
+Larvae can be given a horizontal swimming speed (@eq:swim), whereby when settlement habitat is "sensed" the larvae can orientate ad swim in the sensed direction, while also getting advected by the oceanographic currents (@eq:u; @eq:v).

+$$s = U*{crit} \times X*\{[S*{p},1]} \times E*{p}$${#eq:swim}

 $$u^{\prime} = u + s \times \cos(\theta)$${#eq:u}

 $$v^{\prime} = v + s \times \sin(\theta)$${#eq:v}

-$$s = U_{crit} \times X_{[S_{p},1]} \times E_{p}$${#eq:swim}

-where *U~crit~* is the critical swimming speed (ms^-1^), *X* is a random number with a distribution contrained by a minimum *S~p~*, which is is the *in situ* swimming potential (expressed as a proportion of *U~crit~*) and the maximum of 1, and *E~p~* is the endurance potential (proportion of time step it is expected to swim) of the fish larvae. \theta is the orientated angle towards a sensed settlement habitat.
+where the horizontal swimming speed (*s*) is added to the *u* and *v* components of the velocity in the direction of orientation \theta.
+The horizontal swimming speed *s* is the calculated using *U~crit~*, the critical swimming speed (ms^-1^), which is a measure of the swimming capacity of the larvae and useful as it is not difficult to obtain [@hogan2007]. *X* is a random number with a distribution constrained by a minimum *S~p~*, the *in situ* swimming potential expressed as a proportion of *U~crit~*), and a maximum value of 1.
+The *in situ* swimming speed is a measure of larval fish swimming ability in the ocean as measured *in situ* by divers, and correlates with *U~crit~* [@leis2006a]. *E~p~* is the endurance potential (proportion of time step it is expected to swim) of the fish larvae, acting as a measure of how long the larvae can swim without tiring.

 ### Model configuration